scheb/2fa/doc/api.md

 ### 2) Response to require two-factor authentication

-Configure a response that is returned when the user requests a path, but it is not accessible (yet), because the user has to complete two-factor authentication first.
+You need a response that is returned when the user requests a path, but it is not accessible (yet), because the user has to complete two-factor authentication first.
 This could be the same as your "access denied" response.

 Create a class which implements `Scheb\TwoFactorBundle\Security\Http\Authentication\AuthenticationRequiredHandlerInterface`